 |New Year's Day||Closed|

-NOTE: Hackett Hall Gallery and the exhibition WA Land and People will be closed to the public from 6 March to 11 April 2014 in preparation for Dinosaur Discovery: Lost Creatures of the Cretaceous.
+NOTE: Hackett Hall Gallery and the exhibition WA Land and People will be closed to the public from 6 March 2014 for the preparation and display of Dinosaur Discovery: Lost Creatures of the Cretaceous.

 Free Entry.
 Suggested donation $5.
 Some touring exhibitions may attract admission fees, please check the exhibition listings for details.